 "Are you married? she asked.

-"I'm forming an exploratory committee." - Greg Flora, 'Pivot'
+"I'm forming an exploratory committee." - Greg Flora, 'The Widow's Prayer'